Tony Wilson (musician): Post–Hot Chocolate

 Wilson signed to Albert Grossman’s Bearsville label.
-His first solo album, "I Like Your Style" was recorded in De Lane Lea Studios in Wembley between 1975–76, and was released in 1976.
-After the album was released, he and his family moved to Upstate New York.
+His first solo album, I Like Your Style was recorded in De Lane Lea Studios in Wembley between 1975 and 1976, and was released in 1976.
+After the album was released, he and his family moved to the town of Bearsville, New York, in the United States.

 In 1979, Wilson asked to write a song for Bill Haley for his upcoming album.
 The next day, he came back into the studio with a cassette tape featuring a song called "Everyone Can Rock and Roll".
-Haley liked the song so much, that not only was featured on the album, but it also became the title of the album.
-In the 1980s, he worked in a band called Real Magic.
+Haley liked the song so much, that not only was it featured on the album, but it also became the title of the album.
+In the 1980s, Wilson worked in a band called Real Magic.

-Personal life
+Personal life and death

 According to a 1998 interview with Errol Brown, he and Wilson had lost touch.
-As of 2012, Wilson is living in Trinidad.
+As of 2012, Wilson was living in Trinidad and Tobago.
 A 1966 Fender Jazz Bass owned by Wilson was brought into The Repair Shop.
 It had a missing logo, a broken nut, worn out frets, missing pickup and bridge covers, and was partially missing paint.

+Wilson died on 24 April 2026, at the age of 89 at his Trinidad home.